 Common Name: Umbrella Leaf

-Diphylleia sinensis is a Perennial up to 0.40 metres tall.
+Diphylleia sinensis is a perennial plant that can grow up to 0.40 metres tall.

 E. Asia - China.